I am a victim/survivor

 As a Safeguarding Team, we endeavour to provide the highest level of professional service and support as possible.

-The Diocesan Safeguarding Advisory Panel is a group of external safeguarding professionals, along with senior clergy and officers from the Diocese and the Cathedral, who provide quality assurance and challenge in regards to safeguarding.
+The Diocesan Safeguarding Advisory Panel is a group of external safeguarding professionals, along with senior clergy and officers from the Diocese and the Cathedral, who provide quality assurance and challenge in regard to safeguarding.

 Signposts to external organisations that can offer support